ubikorp/astro-lacking/src/content/post/playlists/2021-04-13-under-the-waves.md

 - Death From Above 1979
 - The Deathray Davies
 - The Elected
-- Fastbacks
+- The Fastbacks
 - The Fleshtones
 - Genghis Tron
 - Guedra Guedra
 - Heavy Trash
 - The Jimi Hendrix Experience
-- King Gizzard And The Lizard Wizard
+- King Gizzard + the Lizard Wizard
 - Lake Street Dive
 - Lene Lovich
 - Lilys